cogini/mix_systemd/README.md

     "PORT=8080",
 ]
 ```
-You can also specify variables by name, e.g.:
+You can also reference the value of other parameters by
+name, e.g.:

 ```elixir
 env_vars: [